Local flooding in the past

 1953 Floods

-There were two breaches of the seawall near Goldhanger, one near The Shoe and one at Decoy Point.
+There was no warning of the great tide on the night of 31 January 1953 and over 300 died in East Anglia.
+Two breaches of the seawall occurred near the village and within Goldhanger Parish: one near The Shoe and one near Decoy Point on Osea Rd.
 Bounds Farm was severely affected and the flood water came up fish Street as far as number 25.
-Flood waters swept along the inside of the seawall from Goldhanger to Heybridge following the route of the Goldhanger Road, and caravans at Barrow Marsh were wrecked.
-Here is one local news article about it...
+Flood waters swept along the inside of the seawall from Goldhanger to Heybridge following the route of the Goldhanger Road, and many caravans on the three caravan sites were destroyed.
+Here is one local news article about the incident...

 Bounds Farm fields

-Heybridge watermill and millhouse in the early 1900s
+Heybridge watermill and millhouse

-Heybridge Basin was also severly affected...
+Heybridge Basin was severly affected

-Maps are available that show the extent of the 1953 floods.
+These maps show the extent of the 1953 floods.
 Select either of these maps to enlarge....

 1958 Wigborough